About Transport for the North

 Find out more about Integrated and Smart Travel here.

-We are working with the Department for Transport and Highways England to inform priorities for road investments in the North.
+We are working with the Department for Transport and National Highways to inform priorities for road investments in the North.

 Working with our partners, we have already created a Major Road Network for the North of England, a map of the local and strategic roads vital for economic growth.
 This will set the framework for future investment and a whole network approach to improving travel around the North.
 We also recently submitted a bid of investment in the North’s roads via the National Roads Fund.